mik4el/gadget-ekensberg-flight-radar/README.md

 1. Docker, Docker-compose

 ## Suggested hardware
-Hardware needed is a SDR stick (e.g. RTL2832U from http://www.rtl-sdr.com/), an antenna (an antenna made for 1090 MHz is significantly better, i.e. you will receive more data, than just the standard tv antenna that ships with most sdr dongles) and a computer, tested with OS X and a raspberry pi 1 mod b.
+Hardware needed is a SDR stick (e.g. RTL2832U from http://www.rtl-sdr.com/), an antenna (an antenna made for 1090 MHz is significantly better, i.e. you will receive more data, than just the standard tv antenna that ships with most sdr dongles) and a computer, tested with OS X, a raspberry pi 1 mod b and a raspberry pi 3.

 # Get started